nextcloud/documentation/admin_manual/configuration_files/encryption_configuration.rst

 Before Enabling Encryption
 --------------------------

-Plan very carefully before enabling encryption because if you lose your encryption keys your files are not recoverable.
+Plan very carefully before enabling encryption because it is not reversible via the ownCloud Web interface.
+If you lose your encryption keys your files are not recoverable.
 Always have backups of your encryption keys stored in a safe location, and consider enabling all recovery options.

+You have more options via the ``occ`` command (see :ref:`occ_encryption_label`)

 .. _enable_encryption_label:

 Enabling Encryption
 -------------------

-ownCloud encryption now consists of two parts.
+ownCloud encryption consists of two parts.
 The base encryption system is enabled and disabled on your Admin page.
 First you must enable this, and then select an encryption module to load.
 Currently the only available encryption module is the ownCloud Default Encryption Module.